-Established in 1982, the Drum Beat radio show airs on WRBB, Sundays at 10:00.a.m to provide a forum for discussing pertinent, controversial and important black issues.
+Established in 1982, the Drum Beat radio forms the Nubian Radio Network airs on WRBB104.9FM, Every Sunday starting at 6:00.a.m to provide a forum for discussing pertinent, controversial and important black issues.
 In addition to provide information on local programs and services on housing, child care, business and city and state program and services.

-Tune in to Drumbeat Radio Program, 104.9FM WRBB live Sundays 10am to 11am:
+Drumbeat Radio Program, 104.9FM WRBB live Every Sundays 9am to 11am

 Call in with your question or comment 617-373-2658